 - Genetic testing and surgical prevention - Women with a family or personal history of certain cancers may consider genetic testing to determine if they carry genetic mutations that place them at higher risk.*

 *In high-risk cases, or when a hysterectomy is being performed for other medical reasons, removal of both ovaries and fallopian tubes may be considered.

 How is ovarian cancer treated?

 Treatment depends on the individual patient and their cancer but typically involves a combination of therapies, including:

-- Surgery - removes cancerous tissues including the ovaries, uterus, omentum (fatty apron coming off the colon) and sometimes lymph nodes near the tumor to determine if it has spread.
+- Surgery - removes cancerous tissues, that may include the ovaries, uterus, omentum (fatty apron coming off the colon) and sometimes lymph nodes near the tumor to determine if it has spread.
+Other involved tissues may also be removed.
 Surgery is frequently preceded or followed by chemotherapy.

 - Chemotherapy.
 The use of medications, typically given intravenously (through a vein), to destroy cancer cells.

 - HIPEC.
 Some ovarian cancer patients are candidates for HIPEC, or heated intraperitoneal chemotherapy, administered during their cancer surgery while the patient is still under anesthesia.